Snaps & Chats

 But object recognition isn’t the same as facial recognition.
 While Lenses can tell what is or isn’t a face, they don’t recognise specific faces!

-If you haven’t opened a connected app in 90 days, we’ll automatically remove its access, but you may need to contact the developer if you have questions about any data that has already been shared.
+If you haven’t opened a connected app or website in 90 days, we’ll automatically remove its access, but you may need to contact the developer if you have questions about any data that has already been shared.

 Every single person is different, and no one is going to like every ad they see.
 If an ad isn’t relevant to you or you don’t think it belongs on Snapchat, you can always let us know by tapping ⋮ , then tapping ⓘ to report the ad to us!